ecashin/acoustic-walk/README.md

     sh all-start.sh

-On my system, the above script (stops and) starts JACK (via `jack-start.sh`), settings it to use the same sample rate as my field recordings.
+The above command runs acoustic-walk in both "play" and "ring buffer" modes.
-Then it runs acoustic-walk in both "play" and "ring buffer" modes.
+It creates some files in the current working directory.
 To see output from the player, I trigger the ringbuf's output by creating a file named `acourun.show`.

-I can kill the acoustic-walk processes as shown below.
+I can kill the acoustic-walk processes as shown below or via `sh acouwalk.sh stop`.

     for i in *.pid; do kill `cat "$i"`; done